webbywe/veneer/README.md

-Veneer
+Veneer /vəˈnir/
 =======================

+An attractive appearance that covers or disguises something's true nature.

 What Is This?
 -------------

-This is a Drupal 8 module for site building development purposes.
+This is a Drupal 8 module for site building development purposes that is loosely based on the idea of a Facade pattern for Drupal.
 It does not do anything on it's own when enabled.
 It provides several utility functions to a developer through the Services container.

-These examples are meant to show what is available.

 How To Use The Examples
 -----------------------